vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 > 1: I love the premise, but I feel like Movie Fights focus too much on superhero movies.
 I havent watched the show in about a year though, so they might have cut down on the superhero related questions.

 6: Wow.
 Thanks for the links!
-I was previously subbed to Every Frame a Painting, but thanks to you, am now subbed to Channel Criswell, Luke Valadie, and One Hundred Years of Cinema (which will definitely come in handy as I continue my struggle through the 1001 Movies You Must See Before You Die list).
+I was previously subbed to **Every Frame a Painting**, but thanks to you, am now subbed to *Channel Criswell*, Luke Valadie, and One Hundred Years of Cinema (which will definitely come in handy as I continue my struggle through the 1001 Movies You Must See Before You Die list).

 I don't see any mention of [Film Radar](https://www.youtube.com/channel/UCMplSrEvn9JTCHrz58Le2ww) on your list.
 Are you familiar with it, and if so, is there any reason you didn't include it?